This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Charcuterie boards have become incredibly popular in recent years.
 And you might feel like you don’t need any more ideas of how to arrange your salami in an artful way.
 I couldn’t agree more!

-That is why this platter is different but along the same lines.
-It looks incredible and you don’t have to cook a thing!
+That is why this platter, and my seafood-based Scandi board, are different but along the same lines.
+They look incredible and you don’t have to cook a thing!

-The idea came to me on our recent trip to Italy.
+The idea for this one came to me on our recent trip to Italy.
 We were served a platter of beef carpaccio, dotted with kale pesto, fig preserves and toasted almonds all over.
 Needless to say, I was smitten.
 So simple yet so full of flavour!

 While I won’t press you to venture out into serving a platter of thinly sliced raw beef at home, I thought Parma ham aka prosciutto di Parma is a perfect substitute.